The Judgment Layer

 Operating Plans

-Operating envelopes for the Outcome Stack.
-MCP-only remains an entry wedge for discovery and compliance-constrained rollouts.
+Operating envelopes for teams with automation already in motion.
+MCP remains the entry wedge for constrained starts and compliance-sensitive rollouts.

 1–2 workflows in operation